Who Was John Lennon?

-When he was 4 years old, Lennon's parents separated and he ended up living with his Aunt Mimi.
+When he was four years old, Lennon's parents separated and he ended up living with his Aunt Mimi.
 Lennon's father was a merchant seaman.
-He was not present at his son's birth and did not see a lot of his son when he was small.
+He was not present at his son's birth and did not see a lot of his son when he was young.

 Lennon's mother, Julia, remarried, but visited him and Mimi regularly.
 She taught Lennon how to play the banjo and the piano and purchased his first guitar.
 Lennon was devastated when Julia was fatally struck by a car driven by an off-duty police officer in July 1958.
 Her death was one of the most traumatic events in his life.

-As a child, Lennon was a prankster and he enjoyed getting in trouble.
+As a child, Lennon was a prankster and he enjoyed getting into trouble.
 As a boy and young adult, he enjoyed drawing grotesque figures and cripples.
-Lennon's school master thought that he could go to an art school for college, since he did not get good grades in school, but had artistic talent.
+Lennon's school master thought that he could go to an art school for college, since he did not get good grades in school but had artistic talent.